Authman2/Canvas/README.md

 ## CanvasLayer
 - **isAntiAliasEnabled**: Whether or not the Canvas should have anti-aliasing enabled.
+- **alllowsDrawing**: Whether or not the user can draw on this layer specifically as opposed to the entire Canvas.

 ## Brush
 - **Default**: The default brush to use when drawing on the canvas.